80 years after Auschwitz: Memory culture in Germany – DW – 01/26/2025

 80 years after Auschwitz: Memory culture in GermanyJanuary 26, 2025

-Outside the German Bundestag, flags are flying at half-mast, and inside, wreaths have been placed at the speaker's lectern.
+Outside the German Bundestag, flags are flying at half-staff, and inside, wreaths have been placed at the speaker's lectern.
 Many members of parliament are dressed in black, as are many guests.
-Speeches are given, and there is devout applause.
+Dignitaries give speeches, which are received by devout applause.

-Every year since 1996, this is how the victims of the Nazis have been memorialized at the Bundestag on January 27 – a date internationally known as Holocaust Remembrance Day.
-It marks the anniversary of the 1945 liberation of the Auschwitz concentration and extermination camps.
-This act of commemoration is central to Germany's "culture of remembrance".
+Every year since 1996, this is how the Nazis' victims have been memorialized at the Bundestag on January 27 — a date internationally known as Holocaust Remembrance Day.
+The day marks the anniversary of the 1945 liberation of the Auschwitz concentration and extermination camps, and the commemoration is central to Germany's "culture of remembrance."

-There are more than 300 memorial sites and Nazi documentation centers in the country.
+There are more than 300 memorial sites and Nazi documentation centers across Germany.
 Schoolchildren learn about National Socialism in history lessons.
 Some of them also visit former concentration camps, where memorials teach them about the atrocities committed by the Nazis.

 As a nation, Germany experienced large-scale war crimes trials, such as the Auschwitz trials.
 German companies have traced their own historical involvement in Nazi crimes.
 Even to this day, elderly wardens of Nazi killing centers are still on trial.